Rryowa/Algogo/README.md

 # Algogo

-Template of super efficient buffered input in Golang ~_^
+Template of super efficient buffered input and output in Golang ~_^